JBansal10/QA-Cinemas/README.md

 ## Running the tests

-Navigate into the QA-cinemas folder and enter the following command in a command line interface:
+Navigate into the QA-cinemas folder and enter the following in a command line interface:
 ```
 sbt test
 ```